Linaro/lava/doc/v2/standard-qemu-jessie.rst

 =======

-Some :term:`device types <device type>` can support multiple types of deployment in the template and the :term:`job context <context>` variable is used in the test job submission to dictate how the test job is executed.
+Some :term:`device types <device type>` can support multiple types of deployment in the template and the :term:`job context` variable is used in the test job submission to dictate how the test job is executed.
 The first example test job included the use of ``context`` and the standard test job for QEMU extends this:

 .. include:: examples/test-jobs/qemu-amd64-standard-jessie.yaml
      :code: yaml